Treating You Like Family!

 Overnight Oven-Baked French Toast

 In a small saucepan, combine brown sugar, butter and corn syrup.
 Bring to a boil, reduce heat and simmer until slightly thickened.
-Pour into the bottom of a 13x9x2 inch baking pan.
+Pour into the bottom of a 13x9x2 inch (30x23x5 cm) baking pan.
 Arrange bread on top.

 Beat milk, eggs, vanilla and salt in a medium bowl.
 Pour over bread, cover and refrigerate overnight.

-Preheat oven to 350° F.
+Preheat oven to 350º F (177º C).

 Remove cover from pan and bake for 45 minutes, or until set and golden brown.
 Serve immediately.